Have you ever watched a drone zip through the sky and thought about flying one yourself? That moment of curiosity is where most people start.

 Here’s what to keep in mind before you hit “buy”:

-1. Camera Quality:
+1. Camera Quality

 Under $200, you might not get professional-grade photos and videos.
+What you do get is usable HD video and photos for casual flying.

-2. Flight Time:
+2. Flight Time

-3. Control Range:
+3. Control Range

-Similar to flight time, the control range of sub-$200 drones is usually shorter, typically staying within 100 to 300 meters.
-This keeps you close to your drone for safety and a strong signal.
+This keeps you close to the drone and reduces signal drop issues.
 Always fly within your control range to avoid losing connection.

 Crashes are a natural part of the learning process, especially for beginners.
 Look for drones with a lightweight yet sturdy build.
 Propeller guards are a big plus, as they can absorb impact and prevent damage to the propellers and the drone itself.

-5. Ease of Use:
+5. Ease of Use

 Based on these factors, we tested several drones under $200 and found a few winners.

-Here are our top 5 contenders.
+Here are our top 7 contenders.

-Best Drones Under $200 for Beginners
+Best Drones Under $200 With Camera

 Key Features: